calebmarchent/auto_cv/curriculum_vitae.md

 </table>

-Electronic document software; Managed team to deliver PDF workflow software for Windows
+Electronic document software; Managed team to deliver PDF workflow software using for Windows

+* Formulated framework for developer tests, using QT’s built-in javascript technology.
+Used to implement tests during module development which were then built into a suite for avoiding regressions in subsequent iterations

+* Defined change request tracking processes and then evolved it throughout the project to support team’s constant process improvement